Product-Led-Growth: Ultimate guide to hacking your product growth

 What are examples of product-led growth?

 There’s a product-led companies list.
-For instance:
+For instance, SaaS companies like:

-- HubSpot used PLG onboarding techniques to increase the number of users who mastered the tools and get real value from them.
+3. Dashly, a product-led company, uses free trial and PLG onboarding techniques to increase the number of users who mastered the tools and get real value from them.

 What is product-led growth vs. product growth?

-Product-led growth is a business strategy where the product is the primary tool for achieving growth.
-It relies on offering a product that delivers significant value to the customer, which drives adoption and loyalty.
-On the other hand, product growth is a more general term encompassing all strategies that aim to achieve growth for a product.
-These strategies could include sales, marketing, partnerships, and other growth-related efforts beyond the product.
+• On the other hand, product growth is a more general term encompassing all strategies that aim to achieve growth for a product.
+Product-led strategies could include sales, marketing, partnerships, and other growth-related efforts beyond the product.

 How to become product-led?

-Investing in customer success is also crucial to delivering value to the end user.
+2. Investing in CS customer success is also crucial to delivering value to the end user.
 Customer success transcends support and aims to help users discover other use cases for your product, increasing usage across their businesses.

-- Your product should have a built-in network effect, increasing its value as more people use it in a network or company.
+• Led model companies should have a built-in network effect, increasing its value as more people use it in a network or company.

 What are PLG metrics?